AVOCADO GROWING IN PERTH FOR DUMMIES

 Drip line irrigation or bubblers are the way to go for avocados, with some hand watering if necessary in very hot weather.
 Over irrigating can lead to root rot, the curse of avocados.
 Water at least twice a week in summer.

-Feed the tree 4 times with Seamungus and/or Eco Prime Garden, preferably alternating the two for maximum nutrition.
-Apply early autumn and in November, January and March.
-Another good fertiliser is Searle’s Kickalong Organic Fruit and Flower.
+Feed your young tree every 2 months from spring to autumn (as you would with roses).
+We like using Seamungus ,(a chicken manure based pelletised fertiliser) and/or Eco Prime Garden, preferably alternating the two for maximum nutrition.
+Other excellent fertilisers are Searle’s Kickalong Organic Fruit and Flower or Pure blood and bone (available in Perth from Greenlife Soil company).
+If using blood and bone, remember to add 10% potash.
 Mature trees tend to only need a feed in early autumn and a topping of compost in spring underneath the mulch.

 Trees will also need trace elements twice a year (autumn and spring).
 Manufacturers often over-estimate dosages on the packet.
 According to Peter Coppin, trees only need 20% of the strength recommended.
 Avocados also may suffer from iron, zinc and boron deficiencies but if you create fertile soil, have the correct pH, apply the trace elements regularly and use mineral rich fertilisers, you shouldn’t have this problem.